dccuchile/wefe/doc/index.rst

 About
 =====

-Word Embedding Fairness Evaluation (WEFE) is a package focused on providing an easy and complete framework for measuring bias on word embedding models.
-It provides a standard interface for:
+Word Embedding Fairness Evaluation (WEFE) is an open source library for measuring bias in word embedding models.
+It generalizes many existing fairness metrics into a unified framework and provides a standard interface for:

-- A set of implemented metrics from previous word embedding bias measure works.
+- encapsulate existing fairness metrics from previous work and design new ones.
-- Queries: the mechanism that allows you to create test from sets of words.
+- encapsulate the test words used by fairness metrics into a standard objects called queries.
-- And a standard interface for executing these queries using a metric and a pre-trained Word Embedding model.
+- compute a fairness metric on a given pre-trained word embeddings model using user-given queries.

 It also provides more advanced features for: